 If you have a lot of time on your hands, you can go out of your way and make an entire Christmas eve box using your cutting machine.
 Then, you can add a mug, T-shirt, pajamas, fabric slippers, and more personalized gifts.
 As for decoration, you can use iron-on vinyl sparkly stickers to add little Christmas symbols to your handmade gifts.

-Get the tutorial for Personalized Christmas Eve Box on artsyfartsymama.com.
+Get the tutorial for the Personalized Christmas Eve Box on artsyfartsymama.com.

 31. Peppermint Favor Boxes